Bobbie Gentry: 1975–1977: Post-Capitol recordings

 In 1975, Gentry wrote and performed "Another Place, Another Time" for writer-director Max Baer, Jr.'s film Macon County Line.
-Following the film's success the song was released on a promotional 7-inch single.
+Following the film's success, the song was released on a promotional 7-inch single.
 In 1976, Baer directed the feature film Ode to Billy Joe, based on Gentry's hit song and starring Robby Benson and Glynnis O'Connor.
 In the movie, the mystery of the title character's suicide is revealed as a part of the conflict between his love for Bobbie Lee Hartley and a drunken homosexual experience.
 Warner Bros.
-Records released a soundtrack of the score by Michel Legrand, including a re-recorded version of "Ode to Billie Joe", re-titled "Ode to Billy Joe" to match the film's title, with Gentry stating that the original spelling was an error.
+Records released a soundtrack of the score by Michel Legrand, including a re-recorded version of "Ode to Billie Joe", retitled "Ode to Billy Joe" to match the film's title, with Gentry stating that the original spelling was an error.
 Warner Bros. released the new version as a single and Capitol re-released the original version, which gave Gentry two concurrent chart placings with the same song.
-The re-recording would go on to be Gentry's last single to chart, meaning that her first and last chart entries are the same song.
+The re-recording went on to be Gentry's last single to chart, meaning that her first and last chart entries are the same song.

-In 1977 Gentry reunited with producer Rick Hall in Muscle Shoals to record an album for the Curb Records division of Warner Bros.
-Records (unlike Gentry's 1969 Fancy album, Gentry's 1977 recording sessions with Hall were not at his FAME Studios but at the nearby Music Mill Studio).
+In 1977, Gentry reunited with producer Rick Hall in Muscle Shoals to record an album for the Curb Records division of Warner Bros.
+Records (unlike Gentry's 1969 Fancy album, Gentry's 1977 recording sessions with Hall were not at his FAME Studios, but at the nearby Music Mill Studio).
 After an advance single: "Steal Away", had an unsuccessful February 1978 release, the album was shelved.
-"Steal Away" - a remake of the 1964 Jimmy Hughes hit which had inaugurated FAME Studios hit streak - had as its B-side: the Patti Dahlstrom composition "He Did Me Wrong, But He Did It Right": these tracks plus three additional tracks from Gentry's 1977 recording sessions: "Slow Cookin'" (written by Abby Marable), "Sweet Country" (written by Gentry), and "Thunder in the Afternoon" (written by Mac Davis, Rita Grimm and Yvonne Norman), would be released on the 1992 European compilation album Ode to Billie Joe.
+"Steal Away" - a remake of the 1964 Jimmy Hughes hit, which had inaugurated FAME Studios' hit streak - had as its B-side: the Patti Dahlstrom composition "He Did Me Wrong, But He Did It Right"; these tracks plus three additional tracks from Gentry's 1977 recording sessions, "Slow Cookin'" (written by Abby Marable), "Sweet Country" (written by Gentry), and "Thunder in the Afternoon" (written by Mac Davis, Rita Grimm and Yvonne Norman), were released on the 1992 European compilation album Ode to Billie Joe.

 1978–1982: Final projects before retirement

 Gentry appeared as a guest on The Tonight Show Starring Johnny Carson on Christmas Day 1978.
 She attended the Best of Vegas Awards on March 21, 1980.

 On May 10, 1981, Gentry was one of many celebrity guests to take part in An All-Star Salute to Mother's Day.
-During the television special she performed "Mama, a Rainbow" from the musical Minnie's Boys for her mother who was seated in the audience.
-This would prove to be Gentry's final public performance.
+During the television special, she performed "Mama, a Rainbow" from the musical Minnie's Boys for her mother, who was seated in the audience.
+This was Gentry's final public performance.

 The last time Gentry appeared in public was when she attended the Academy of Country Music Awards on April 30, 1982.
-She was 39 years old.
-Since that time, she has not recorded, performed or been interviewed.
-One 2016 news report stated that Gentry lives in a gated community near Memphis, Tennessee.
-According to another, Gentry lives in a gated community in Los Angeles.
+Since that time, she has not recorded, performed, nor been interviewed.
+One 2016 news report stated that Gentry lived in a gated community near Memphis, Tennessee.
+According to another report the same year, Gentry lived in a gated community in Los Angeles.